zulip/zulip/docs/production/authentication-methods.md

   this file (feel free to anonymize any email addresses to `username@example.com`) in your report.

+## Authenticating Proxy SSO

+You can configure Zulip to let an HTTP reverse proxy handle authentication and send through the authenticated username in an HTTP header.
+It is recommended to configure an optional header with a shared secret between the proxy and Zulip.

+### Setup instructions for Authenticating Proxy SSO

+In `/etc/zulip/settings.py`, configure these settings settings:

+1. `AUTHENTICATION_BACKENDS`: `'zproject.backends.ZulipRemoteUserBackend'`.
+2. `REMOTE_USER_AUTH_USER_HEADER`: the name of the HTTP header that will contain the username.
+3. (Optional) `REMOTE_USER_AUTH_SECRET_HEADER`: the name of the HTTP header that will contain the shared secret.
+   * Add the shared secret to `/etc/zulip/zulip-secrets.conf` by setting `remote_sso_secret`.
+This should be a long random string.
+4. (Optional) `REMOTE_USER_AUTH_DOMAIN`: see documentation in `settings.py`.

 ## Apache-based SSO with `REMOTE_USER`

 If you have any existing SSO solution where a preferred way to deploy